When Should Users Check? Modeling Confirmation Frequency inMulti-Step Agentic AI Tasks: Formative Study Findings

 \subsection{Implications for Model Scope and Applicability}

+Edge cases in the previous subsection provide concrete examples of how users actually confirm, diagnose, and correct agent errors in practice.
+Building on these observations, we abstract a set of modeling assumptions that capture a common regime while making clear where the model does not apply.

-Building on the recurring confirmation–diagnosis–correction–redo pattern, our model is grounded in three key assumptions: \begin{enumerate} \item The task has a clear distinction between correct and incorrect outputs. \item The user is not deeply familiar with the task, and thus needs to review from the beginning to understand the agent’s actions. \item Errors can propagate, and without timely correction, they affect subsequent similar actions. \end{enumerate} While factors such as task structure and user preference are important for real-world deployment, our current modeling abstracts away these user-specific and task-structural influences to focus on the core trade-off between confirmation cost and error diagnosis cost.
+\begin{enumerate} \item The task has a clear distinction between correct and incorrect outputs. \item The user is not deeply familiar with the task, and thus needs to review from the beginning to understand the agent’s actions. \item Errors can propagate, and without timely correction, they affect subsequent similar actions. \item Once the current step is verified, the model treats all earlier steps as correct and only searches for errors in later steps. \end{enumerate} While factors such as task structure and user preference are important for real-world deployment, our current modeling abstracts away these user-specific and task-structural influences to focus on the core trade-off between confirmation cost and error diagnosis cost.
 This simplification positions our model within a broader landscape of supervision patterns, while leaving these additional dimensions for further investigation.

 Our intended application scenarios involve long, multi-step tasks with repeated sub-actions where each sub-action carries a non-trivial probability of error.
 For example, in image editing workflows involving repeated operations such as removing objects, changing backgrounds, and cropping images, each step is similar in structure but may still fail unpredictably.
 Our model aims to identify confirmation strategies that maximize efficiency in such contexts.